Open Bible Data Home About News OET Key

 the_‹ones› testifying

-Here, John speaks of water and blood as though they were people who could testify, or speak about what they saw.
-If this might be confusing for your readers, you could express this meaning plainly.
+Here John speaks of water and blood as though they were people who could testify, or speak about what they saw.
+If it would be helpful in your language, you could express the meaning plainly.
 Alternate translation: [ways that God has given us to know that he sent Jesus]

 5:7-8 three witnesses: The Spirit descended on Christ at his baptism (see John 1:32-34).
 The water is the water in which Christ was baptized (see Matt 3:13-15; Mark 1:9-11).
 The blood is the blood that Christ shed at his crucifixion (see Mark 15:37-39).
 All three proclaim Jesus as God’s Son (1 Jn 5:6).